alex-pommier/DNN-Logs-Cleaner-Script/README.md

 Switch this: `$testMode = $false` to `$testMode = $true` if you'd like to run it in test mode.

 Update this: `$primaryDirectory = "E:\inetpub\websites"` IE: `$primaryDirectory = "C:\mypathhere"` to specify your top-level directory.

+NOTE* You will need to run this script in an administrator priviledged power shell console.